Maryland Custody Laws for Unmarried Parents

 - A genetic test

-The following factors can impact whether a parent is awarded custody of
+The following factors can impact whether a parent is awarded custody of the child:

 - Mental and physical fitness